heyjianjing/convex_optimization/README.md

 * Iterative shrinkage thresholding algorithm (ISTA) and fast ISTA (FISTA)
 * **Example**: LASSO with subgradient, ISTA, and FISTA
 * Convergence of proximal gradient method

+`cvx_16`
+* Fenchel's inequality
+* Properties of conjugate
+* Conjugate of conjugate
+* Conjugate and subdifferential
+* Strong convexity and gradient of conjugate
+* Moreau decomposition and prox operator